ronaldraxon/GetandCleanDat_Proj/README.md

 	5           1       WALKING     0.2766288   -0.01656965    -0.1153619        0.9682244
 	6           1       WALKING     0.2771988   -0.01009785    -0.1051373        0.9679482

-This function returns the whole tidy data set, but according the project's conditions I've added a couple lines that creates a second independent tidy data set with the average of each variable for each activity and each subject with write.table() function.
-The file will be written on the specified directory as parameter or by default in the working directory.
+This script returns the whole tidy data set, but according the project's conditions, I've added a couple lines that creates a second independent tidy data set with the average of each variable for each activity and each subject with write.table() function.
+The file will be written on the specified directory as parameter or in the working directory by default.

 Notes: